Colorado Springs DUID Attorney

 The term “DUID” refers to driving while under the influence of one or more drugs.
 Illegal substances in any detectable amount has the potential to result in a conviction that brings serious consequences.

-In Colorado, this type of offense is the same as an alcohol-related DUI when it comes to potential penalties.
+In Colorado, this type of offense is the same as an alcohol-related DUI or DWAI when it comes to potential penalties.
 The only distinction is that it results from the use of drugs instead of alcohol.

 Colorado motorists may face a driving under the influence charge if they are in physical control of a vehicle or are driving with narcotics, prescription medications or even alcohol in their system to the point where their abilities are markedly impaired.